Featured Stories

 While there are areas in the system that require work, the government has done a fairly commendable job in gradually improving the health of the energy sector.
 India’s energy sector comprises power and oil & gas companies.
 Sources of power generation in India range from conventional sources such as coal, natural gas, oil, hydro and nuclear power to viable non-conventional sources such as wind and solar.

-Between 2000 and 2018, over 700 million people gained access to electricity – reflecting strong and efficient policy implementation.
-India is the 3rd largest producer and 2nd largest consumer of electricity in the world and had an installed power capacity of 373.02 gigawatts (GW) as of September 2020.
+Between 2015 and 2021, percentage of households with electricity increased from 88% to 96.8% – reflecting strong and efficient policy implementation.
+India is the 3rd largest producer and 2nd largest consumer of electricity in the world and had an installed power capacity of 416 gigawatts (GW) as of March 2023.

-Moreover, oil consumption has expanded at a compounded rate of 3.3% during FY2009–19 to reach 4,600 barrels per day in 2020.
-This is driven by the growth of the auto industry and utilization in electricity generation.
+Moreover, oil consumption has expanded at a compounded rate of 4.5% during 2015–23 to reach 5.1 million barrels per day in 2022.
+This is driven by the growth of the auto industry and utilization of electricity generation.
 The government is also focusing on expanding the gas infrastructure across the country.
 In addition to electricity generation, gas is also used by commercial establishments as well as households and as automobile fuel.

 Removing bottlenecks and promoting sustainability

 In the energy sector, the theme for the years to come is going to be cheap and sustainable means of power.
-The Government of India has released its roadmap to achieve 227 GW capacity in renewable energy (including 114 GW of solar power and 67 GW of wind power) by 2022.
+The Government of India has released its roadmap to achieve 450 GW capacity in renewable energy by 2030 (over 60% of this will be fulfilled from solar power).

 You may want to read